 Being in a group with people who aren’t social distancing or wearing cloth face coverings increases your risk.

-Engaging with new people (e.g., those who don’t live with you) also raises your risk.
+Engaging with new people (e.g., those who don’t live with you) raises your risk.

-Some people have the virus and don’t have any symptoms, and it is unknown how often people without symptoms can transmit the virus to others.
+Some people have the virus without symptoms, and it is unknown how often they can transmit the virus to others.

 Can you keep 6 feet of space between you and others?
 Will you be outdoors or indoors?